 If we instead just ensured we think highly, but not exuberantly, of ourselves, and let society think whatever it wants, we’d have calmer minds and would thus, as per ‘personality,’ be happier.

 If you think this model is overly simplistic, consider the time and context.
-Schopenhauer published this in 1851, having been one of the first philosophers ever to research Eastern philosophy, reflect it, and bring it into a more Western context.
+Schopenhauer published The Wisdom Of Life in 1851, having been one of the first philosophers ever to research Eastern philosophy, reflect it, and bring it into a more Western context.
 What he came up with here is, in essence, Maslow’s hierarchy of human needs, just in a different format.
 For a 170-year-old self-help piece, that’s pretty impressive, don’t you think?